 The job training participants in this program gain experience and learn skills in textile recycling processes, workplace safety, inventory management, customer service, bookkeeping, sales, and distribution.
 They gain operational skills and “real work” experience while earning a competitive wage to create greater economic stability in their lives.

 Some of the clothing, towels, and linens that are donated to us are in useable condition, but are not of sellable quality.
 These items are condensed into large bales of textiles and shipped out all over the world.
 People in many different countries around the globe are in need of these items and many are unable to afford new clothing.
 Baled textiles provide an alternative for these families.
 They are sent overseas and provided to people in need in third world countries including several nations in Africa, Pakistan, the Dominican Republic, and more.
-In fact, Goodwill Industries of the Berkshires and Southern Vermont provided 1,147,117 pounds of such textiles to these countries in 2019.
+In fact, Goodwill Industries of the Berkshires and Southern Vermont provided 916,163 pounds of bale to other countries in 2020.
 In addition, a chain of distribution is created, providing many people with jobs along the way.

 Various Other Recycling Efforts